 There is an emerging consensus among educators, legislators, parents, and members of the public that social studies education needs to be better and that now is the time to do it.
 With more than 50 years’ experience educating thousands of Granite State kids in social studies, the New Hampshire Historical Society is uniquely positioned to lead on this issue.
 Thus, the Democracy Project was born.

 The Society’s approach in the Democracy Project is three-fold.
-First, in recognition of the lack of reliable resources for elementary-level social studies instruction, the Society developed this “Moose on the Loose” curriculum focused on New Hampshire and its regions and communities.
+First, in recognition of the lack of reliable resources for elementary-level social studies instruction, the Society developed “Moose on the Loose,” focused on New Hampshire and its regions and communities.
 The Society consulted dozens of organizations before embarking on this project, from statewide affinity groups to local school districts and teachers.
-In the spring of 2018, the Society conducted an educators' listening tour and later that year established a Master Teachers group, comprised of educators currently working in classrooms around the state, to advise on the development of the “Moose on the Loose” curriculum.
-More about the curriculum and its development can be found in the This Curriculum section of this website.
+In the spring of 2018, the Society conducted an educators' listening tour and later that year established a Master Teachers group, comprised of educators currently working in classrooms around the state, to advise on the development of the “Moose on the Loose.”
+More about the project and its development can be found in the About section this website.

 Second, the Society began organizing professional development opportunities to fill the desperate need for social studies training, particularly among elementary teachers, as it is no longer part of teacher preparation programs in New Hampshire.
 These opportunities cover state history, civics, economics, and geography; social studies methods; and the C3 Framework, which is the national social studies standard.
 New Hampshire has not fully implemented the C3 Framework, in part because of the lack of such training opportunities.